Andrettin/Wyrmsun/readme.txt

 - Boots that have no effect now show "+0 Speed" in their tooltip.
 - New graphics for boots when they are laying on the floor (by Vladislav "iDreamRunner").

+* Miscellaneous
+- Fixed the color of the gold processing bonus text in the interface.

 * Quests
 - Increased starting goblin defense forces in the Gathering Materials quest to prevent the player easily rushing them.
 - Added melee troops to the starting Shorbear defense forces in the Hills of the Shorbear Clan quest to prevent the player from being able to destroy the Shorbear Hold with a single ballista.